isovector/draconian-results/pho.md

 -   [Review communicable disease prevention guidance from WorkSafeBC]

 ### Exercise and fitness

-**Adult** indoor individual and group fitness or exercise activities are not permitted.
+Adult indoor individual and group fitness or exercise activities are not allowed.
 For example:

--   Working out at the gym
+-   Working out at a gym
 -   Participating in low or high intensity group exercise or fitness classes
 -   Participating in dance classes at a dance studio

-The following exercise and fitness activities can continue:
+The exercise and fitness activities that can continue include:

 -   Programs specifically for children and youth
 -   Activities that take place in [swimming pools]